Medically reviewed on May 30, 2017

 You should not take Epivir-HBV (for treating hepatitis B) if you also take other medicine that contains lamivudine or emtricitabine, which includes:

 Truvada (emtricitabine and tenofovir).

-To make sure lamivudine is safe for you, tell your doctor if you have:
+To make sure lamivudine is safe for you, tell your doctor if you have ever had:

 Some people taking lamivudine develop a serious condition called lactic acidosis.
 This may be more likely in women, in people who are overweight or have liver disease, and in people who have taken HIV/AIDS medication for a long time.
 Talk with your doctor about your risk.

 If you have diabetes, you should know that the liquid forms of lamivudine contain 3 to 4 grams of sucrose (sugar) per dose.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 HIV can be passed to your baby if you are not properly treated during pregnancy.
 If you have HIV, take all of your HIV medicines as directed to control your infection.